leonfrench/compucool-may-2017/workshops/README.md

 * pointers to external data used
 * Location of the raw data
 * Inclusion Exclusion Specific to this analysis  (i.e. all data collected as of..., all data for which this other variable was available...)

-### Contact People
-> (Include name and email addresses)
-* Principal Investigator:
-* Primary: (the person who ran the data)
-* Others: (the person(s) who else we might be able to ask questions of if the Primary is not reachable)
-* citation and authorship requirements if this data is used

 ### System on which data was run:
 * (SciNet, TIGRlab, other?)